JpBaer/JpBaer/README.md

 <h2 align = "center"> About Me </h2>
+<p align = "center"> Hi there 👋!
+I'm Jorgen, a full stack developer with a background in aerospace and audio engineering.
+I'm the type of person who goes all in when I get excited about something and I'm always brainstorming about the next big project.
+Over the course of the last 6 months I've been refining my development skills through a Bootcamp with University of Washington where our main focus is Javascript and the MERN stack.
+I'm always playing with new concepts and languages and have recently been playing with python and C#.
+Check out my repositories and feel free to send me a message!  </p>
 <!--
 **JpBaer/JpBaer** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.